OpusFSI Flight Simulator Interface for and

 Dynamic flight plan text reports provide detail on METARs, GRIB lower and upper atmosphere weather, flight plan waypoint weather and SIDs/STARs ordered according to direction and distance.

 The Dynamic weather reports are displayed in transparent windows and include Local Area, Lower and Upper Atmosphere, Flight Plan En Route, Destination and four Alternate met station reports.
 These reports can be used in place of ATIS and are accurate out to the edge of the weather map (over 400 miles out).
 You can use this feature to check the weather and wind direction at non-ATIS airstrips.

 If you wish to use historic weather from within the last 24 hour period then we provide configuration options to do so.
-Just set your simulator time as required and the historic weather will be downloaded automatically and updated at the specified frequency.
+Just set your simulator time as required, tick the historic weather option in OpusFSI and the historic weather will be downloaded automatically and updated at the specified frequency.

 Should you wish to specify your own weather, we provide a simple means to allow you to import METAR reports into the simulator via the Opus interface.
 All METAR reports can be specified in either standard or extended FSX/Prepar3D format.
 This interface provides you with a simple means to create your own global or localised weather themes by specifying the required METAR string(s) within the import file (the global ICAO station code GLOB can be used to specify global weather).
 In addition you can also save the current dynamic live weather as a named worldwide static theme to be used subsequently at any time and location you desire, see below.